FazalLabBCM/FazalLabPipelines/docs/BamToBigWig.md

    export PATH=/storage/fazal/pipelines/BamToBigWig/scripts:"${PATH}"
    ```

-2. Run the following code:
+2. Run the following code (replacing the file path with the path to your experiment’s processed
+   data folder):
    ```
-   BamToBigWig -d /path/to/data
+   BamToBigWig -d /storage/fazal/data/yourname/yourexperiment
    ```
    > **Note:** Just like ProcessCounts, only run BamToBigWig once.
 This pipeline creates genome
    > tracks for every condition in your experiment at the same time.
 If your aligned data files